Aboubakar scores as Besiktas silence 10-man Istanbul Basaksehir | Goal.com

 Demba Ba’s replacement Fredrik Gulbrandsen pulled one back for the visitors in the 81st minute before completing his brace in the 90th minute.
 Even at that, he could not save his team from their fourth defeat of the 2020-21 campaign.

-Thanks to this result, Besiktas are seventh in the log with 13 points from eight games - same point as Basaksehir who have a superior goals difference.
+Thanks to this result, Besiktas are seventh on the log with 13 points from eight games - level with Basaksehir who have a superior goal difference.